-HDOT NEWS RELEASE: HDOT airports division improves bond ratingsPosted on Nov 2, 2015 in Latest News, Newsroom, Press Releases
+HDOT NEWS RELEASE: HDOT airports division improves bond ratingsPosted on Nov 2, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The Hawaii Department of Transportation (HDOT) is pleased to announce the Airports Division’s bond ratings were upgraded by Moody’s Investors Service (A2 to A1 with a stable outlook) and by Standard & Poor’s Ratings Services (A to A+ with a stable outlook).
 In addition, Fitch Ratings maintained the Division’s A rating, but improved the bond outlook from stable to positive.
 The rating agencies cited the Airport System’s monopoly of commercial air travel, continued strength in financial performance and strong passenger growth trends as major factors.